Alexander von Humboldt National Forest

 The Alexander von Humboldt National Forest is a national forest of Peru.
+It is in the Amazon rainforest, 685 km by road from Lima, Peru.
+It is one of the largest and most important forests in the Amazon.

+The forest was established in 1965 for production forestry.
+In the 1970s, surveys and studies were performed.
+However, the forest has been threatened by illegal logging and subsistence farming.

-This zone Alexander Von Humboldt published by means of R.M is shaped by the National Forest.
+This zone Alexander von Humboldt published by means of R.M is shaped by the National Forest.
 Nº 0574-99-AG, corresponding to the department of Ucayali and Areas Authorized for the Use of Incidental Teams to the motosierra named "Castle" or "Chullachaqui" created with R.M.
 Nº 0654-2000-AG.